jakuzzibubbles/kudos-0225/README.md

 # Kudos - frontend documentation
 This repository contains the frontend code for Kudos, an review app built with the MERN stack.
 The frontend (React, Vite, and Tailwind CSS) allows users to submit reviews with ratings across six categories.
+The backend (Node.js, Express, and MongoDB) handles the storage and retrieval of reviews.
 More features along the way 🙂
 ---
 ## Table of contents
 1. [How the Code Works](#how-the-code-works)